jdmonin/JSettlers2/doc/Readme.developer.md

 comments often mention a hash from a master commit.
 Version 2.0.00 was split off right after releasing version 1.1.13.

+v3 is the experimental branch with major architectural changes.

-Once 2.0.00 is out, we'll follow the usual jsettlers model:
-There are no branches, because jsettlers2 is mature at this point.
-Each minor release is a stable release, there is no experimental branch.
+Once 2.0.00 is out, we'll follow the usual jsettlers model: Because jsettlers2.x.xx is mature at this point, Each minor release is a stable release.

 Each release's files are tagged for the release ("release-1.1.14").
 The last commit for the release updates VERSIONS.txt with the final build number,